nga-27/SecuritiesAnalysisTools/README.md

 1. Pull repository, start local, virtual, and/or global python environment.
 1. Run `pip install -r requirements.txt`.
 (Validate modules installed from _Other Library Installations_ section.)
 1. Save file `core_example.json` as `core.json`.
 Edit new file as desired.
 This is recommended but not required.
-1. Run the top-level job file.
-For most updated functionality, run `python app.py`.
+1. Run `python app.py`
-1. After intro screen in terminal, an input prompt with 3 options (all followed by "enter" / "return"):
+1. After intro screen in terminal, an input prompt with 4+ options (all followed by "enter" / "return"):
     * Default: 'VTI' and 'S&P500' by simply hitting "enter" / "return"
     * Input tickers: any string of tickers (space-delimited) can be entered.
 Example: `mmm AAPL 'AMZN'`
     * "Core": starting version 0.1.02+, entering `--core` when prompted for tickers will run `core.json` funds
         * Functionality offers an update on a user's porfolio w/o requiring entering it in all of the time
+    * "Options": starting version 0.1.13, entering `--options` will halt operation and print available input tags. (see _"Options"_ below)
 1. All default behavior (non-core) is `2 year period, 1 day interval`.
 (View `yfinance` api for other settings).